CONSUMER ADVICE TO HELP YOU BUY THE BEST OF EVERYTHING

 What does ‘supported by readers’ actually mean?

-Probably, should be called ‘Why spend less?’.
 Everyone wants the best stuff and sometimes spending more adds extra features or better technology, but this isn’t always the case.

 Take electric toothbrushes for example.
 It’s possible to buy an electric toothbrush for £300 and while spending big will let you connect your toothbrush to a phone and give you a host of other features, there’s little evidence to suggest spending big will give you a brighter smile.
-The Verum best buy is only £30.
+The Verum best buy is around £30.
 In short, our research often results in a recommendation to spend less – saving you time & money.